jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Production

 Will happen in a chosen manner by the group and it will start when the group is ready.
 During this production phase there will be two meetings with the team.
 These meetings are designed to help and guide the team to right direction by BIT lecturers and relevant industry members.
 The schedule and date of these meetings will be announced at a later date by the labmaster.
-During production the teams will be able to co-operate with Digi & Game centre project.
 During production phase the team should focus on efficiently and methodically building new features and planning business opportunies.

+The production phase should aim to produce some amount of complete work.
+It is up to the team to decide wether they want to:

+* Create a vertical slice of a game
+* Create a prototype of a game or a product
+* Complete/polish a ready made demo
+* Something akin to this

 The goal of production phase is to build a product or a service which has business prerequisites.
 During Product Lab production phase the teams will have visits and lecturers from industry members to help them develop their project and business plan towards release.

 #### Brand packages

 During the Product Lab the teams will make brand packages for their products.
 Jyväskylä University of Applied Sciences will provide the necessary resources for it.
 The package includes at least a t-shirt, hoodie, some business cards and a roll up.
 Some of the design elements will be mandated by JAMK.

-#### The Life and Times of ~~Scrooge McDuck~~ the Product Owner

-Ticorporate Demo Lab focuses on Scrum Masters, testers and business people and let the Product Owners to their own devices.
-In Product Lab, this is no longer the case.
-In here we want to give the PO role the guidance and counselling it needs since its the most important one when it comes down to business decisions.
-You could say that the PO is kind of like the "main customer" of the product.

-You can read more about the role and its responsibilities in the [dedicated guide](product-owner-guide.md).

 ### Post-production